Liz4v/hfbr/README.rst

 ===================================

-Backup important small files under a high frequency schedule, avoiding duplicates, and pruning less relevant states as they get older.
+Backup important small files under a high frequency schedule, avoiding duplicates, and pruning less relevant snapshots as they get older.

 Licensed under the `Apache License 2.0`__.